Azure/MS-AMP-Examples/Swin-Transformer/README.md

 After that, you may need to change the varaible DATA_PATH to the data folder in launch script.

 ## Install dependencies
+You need to install depedencies before training Swin-Transformer.
+It is recommended to use venv for virtual environments, but it is not strictly necessary.
 ```
 cd Swin-Transformer
 pip install -r requirements.txt